 risky.
 All such firms need to raise an appropriate mix

 of short- and long-term capital (Demirguc-Kunt and Levine

-Most recent literatures on the Nigeria capital market
+Although, most recent literatures on the Nigerian capital

-of the capital market in economic growth and development
+capital market in economic growth and development has

 a research gap in this area.
 This study is undertaken